hfelcar/AeroStat/README.md

 In the latest version of the code, it shows which variables affect the event but not the extent of their impact.

+### Database

+The current database used in this code is sourced from the NTSB (National Transportation Safety Board): https://www.ntsb.gov/safety/data/Pages/Data_Stats.aspx